luvnft/hackathon-shorts/index.markdown

 This hackathon will likely include three sessions.

 One three hour session for shooting.
-This will take place at Humber in the Virtual Propduction room CTI307.
+This will take place at Humber in the Virtual Production room CTI307.
 One three hour session for editing.
 This will take place during a regular class.
 And finally a short 20 minute session to present the videos and choose a winner!

 ### Day One: Shooting